 By 1936, all previous buildings on the block were replaced (Sanborn 1936).
 A large building (experimental plant) occupied the area where the ore railway was once located, and the office and purifying plant in the street were no longer present.
 East of Atlantic Avenue, four new buildings were present, including an office that once again extended into Atlantic Avenue, a large laboratory and experimental plant, and a vacant structure.
 These same structures were present in 1941, with the addition of a few outbuildings east of Atlantic Avenue; however, by this time they were occupied by the General Chemical Division of the Allied Chemical and Die Corporation (Hyde 1941).
-The area west of Atlantic Avenue, but the name of the company had changed again, to the Phelps Dodge Refining Company (Hyde 1979).
+The area west of Atlantic Avenue had not changed by 1979, and all but four structures were still present east of Atlantic Avenue, but the name of the company had changed again, to the Phelps Dodge Refining Company (Hyde 1979).